Law enforcement in Canada: Weapons

+A standard issue Smith & Wesson 5946 semi-automatic pistol is the primary side-arm of choice for the RCMP.

 Frontline police officers in Canada are usually equipped with semi-automatic 9mm calibre handguns.
 Some special constables, most notably those employed by the Niagara Parks Police Service; federal park wardens; and conservation officers also carry handguns.
 Most police cruisers are equipped with carbine rifles and other long guns designed to fire less-lethal ammunition.
 Police officers and special constables are also usually equipped with collapsible batons and pepper spray.

 Police services have equipped officers with Tasers as early as 2001, but their use has been controversial.
 In one 2021 incident, a judge stayed all charges against a man who was repeatedly tasered by an Edmonton police officer after a brief foot chase, finding that the officer had tasered him "out of frustration" and violated their police force's Taser policies.
 In 2007, RCMP officers killed Robert Dziekański, a Polish citizen, with a Taser at the Vancouver International Airport.
 The incident prompted the Toronto Police Service and Royal Newfoundland Constabulary to put orders for Tasers on hold.
 (Both forces eventually acquired Tasers.)
 Taser deployments, and particularly their use against people experiencing mental health crises, continued to attract public scrutiny as of 2022.